mdatheeb/Hand-Written-Digits-Classification/MNIST_Digit_Classification_Report.md

 2. High classification accuracy on the MNIST dataset.
 3. TensorFlow/Keras provides a straightforward model-building interface.
 4. The model trains relatively quickly.
-5. The experiment demonstrates how architecture choices affect performance.
+5. Reusable functions (`build_model`, `train_model`, `plot_history`) make it easy to run further experiments with minimal code duplication.
+6. The explicit, stratified train/validation split gives more control than an automatic split.

 ## 13. Limitations

 1. Uses a fully connected network rather than a Convolutional Neural Network (CNN).
 2. Flattening the image discards some spatial structure.
 3. Performance on more complex real-world handwriting may be lower than on MNIST.
-4. Only one architectural parameter was changed in the experiment.
+4. Only one architectural parameter (hidden neuron count) was changed in the experiment.
 5. The five "handwritten" test samples come from the MNIST test set, not separately created images.

 ## 14. Future Improvements